RamonRosa91/Cidelicia-HTML/README.md

 # Cidelicia-HTML
-HTML candy store, with store presentation, products to purchase and contact forms.
+Candy store in HTML, with store presentation, products for purchase, social networks and contact forms.
 Project zero CSV 20